 As a teacher of acting I find it very much an open question as to what extent student actors should or even can be trained to feel comfortable with nudity.
 It seems that some teachers think it useful to try.

 Clearly there are two issues to consider.
-There is nudity in the practical work situation and how to prepare for it; and there is the question of nudity as a catalyst for personal and professional growth.
+There can be nudity in the professional work situation and so the need to prepare the student for it; and there is the question of nudity as a catalyst for personal and professional growth.

 Actual production circumstances are so individual that it is hard to teach much in the way of specific techniques.
 It is up to the unions to establish policy (such as numbers of crew present at rehearsals and shootings) and preferred methods (such as employing "intimacy choreographers").
 The unions need to help the acting schools communicate this knowledge to their students and they need to insure that the young actors feel respected, protected and listened to.